opensearch-project/documentation-website/_analyzers/token-filters/pattern-replace.md

 # Pattern replace token filter

 The `pattern_replace` token filter allows you to modify tokens using regular expressions.
-This filter replaces patterns in the tokens with a specified replacement value, giving you flexibility in transforming or normalizing tokens before indexing them.
+This filter replaces patterns in tokens with the specified values, giving you flexibility in transforming or normalizing tokens before indexing them.
 It's particularly useful when you need to clean or standardize text during analysis.

 ## Parameters